Local asymptotic properties for Cox-Ingersoll-Ross process with discrete observations: Main results

 with covariance matrix

-Here, $G$ is a standard normal random variable independent of $(R_1^{a_0,0},\int_0^1R_s^{a_0,0}ds)$, where $(R_t^{a,0})_{t\geq 0}$ is another independent CIR process starting from $0$ defined by \eqref{cirr0}. \end{theorem} We notice that Theorem \ref{c2theorem2} solves the problem left open in the last three lines in Subsection 3.2 of Overbeck \cite{O98} for time-continuous observations.
+Here, $G$ is a standard normal random variable independent of $(R_1^{a_0,0},\int_0^1R_s^{a_0,0}ds)$, where $(R_t^{a,0})_{t\geq 0}$ is the CIR process starting from $0$ defined by \eqref{cirr0}. \end{theorem} We notice that Theorem \ref{c2theorem2} solves the problem left open in the last three lines in Subsection 3.2 of Overbeck \cite{O98} for time-continuous observations.